House of Dinefwr: Ancestral seat

+She was also a first cousin of the 9th Duke who married Princess Antonia of Prussia, of the Imperial House of Hohenzollern of Hohenzollern Castle, and a first cousin of Lady Pamela Wellesley Grant, who married the grandson of Countess Hannah de Rothschild of Mentmore Towers, 3x great-grandson of Mayer Amschel, founder of the House of Rothschild.

-As Spanish law allowed the inheritance of estates and titles in the female line, Anne became Duchess after the death of her brother Henry, making her husband David Rhys, Duke of Ciudad Rodrigo and Grandee of Spain, and heir of their estates in Andalusia.
+As Spanish law allowed the inheritance of estates and titles in the female line, Anne became Duchess after the death of her brother Henry, making her husband David Rhys, Duke of Ciudad Rodrigo, Grandee of Spain and heir of their estates in Andalusia.
 The Wellesley family negotiated with the couple to get the title and estates back, and the matter was settled between the families.
-Their daughter Imogen Alice Rhys (1903-2001), married David Brand, 5th Viscount Hampden, Chairman of the English, Scottish & Australian Bank, and grandson of William Montagu Douglas Scott, 6th Duke of Buccleuch of Boughton House.
+Their daughter Imogen Alice Rhys (1903–2001), married David Brand, 5th Viscount Hampden, Chairman of the English, Scottish & Australian Bank, and grandson of William Montagu Douglas Scott, 6th Duke of Buccleuch of Boughton House.
+The Duke was the grandfather of Princess Alice, and the great-grandfather of Prince William and Prince Richard, members of the Royal House of Windsor.

 The most recent Baron Dynevors are Richard Rhys, 9th Baron Dynevor (b.
 1935) and Hugo Rhys, 10th Baron Dynevor (b.
 1966).
 The heir presumptive is the present holder's second cousin, Robert David Arthur Rhys (b.
 1963) and afterwards, Robert's son Edward (b.
 2002).